 The best method to check the level of preparation before the UPSC CSE Preliminary Exam is to take some quality mock exams and evaluate your performance.
 In test series like that of ClearIAS, you get the option to compare your performance with thousands of candidates who take the same exam.
 You can also compare your own past performance and analyse the improvement.

 Initially, your target should be to score at least 90 marks (out of 200) on an average in ClearIAS mock exams.
-Aim to rank in the top 10% candidates.
+Aim to rank in the top 10% of candidates.
 Then, work harder for further improvement.

-In the last month, if you are scoring comfortably in the 110-130 range on an average, and rank in the top 5% candidates, congrats, you are right on track!
+In the last month, if you are scoring comfortably in the 110-130 range on an average, and rank in the top 5% of candidates, congrats, you are right on track!

 If your performance is not up to the mark, rectify the following mistakes!

-Don’t worry if you fail to reach the top 10% candidates initially.
+Don’t worry if you fail to reach the top 10% of candidates initially.
 It might be some mistakes in your overall preparation which is pulling you down.
 Or it can be a wrong exam-hall strategy.
 Check if you were adopting any of the below wrong approaches in IAS Mock Exams.
 If yes, correct it.

 1. Reading mock exams from photostats or PDFs and not practising it the right way!

-Even if you leave the piracy and ethical issues aside, will this approach help you to clear IAS exam?
+Even if you leave the piracy and ethical issues aside, will this approach help you to clear the IAS exam?

 Aspirants who mug up mock questions from the photocopies or PDFs (which are available in plenty these days), without practising them in an efficient mock exam platform, often fail to perform well on the actual exam day.